kxwzhang/Median/README.md

 ### Leaving Comments
 Logged in users can also leave comments on stories.
 Each user can respond to other users and a user can delete their own comments.
 ![Comments](https://github.com/kxwzhang/Median/blob/master/app/assets/images/comment.png)
-Comments can be nested, which was done by recursive rendering of the comments component
+Comments can be nested, which was done by recursive rendering of the comments component.
 ```javascript
 if (!comment) {
     return null;